Disclosure: We may get commissions for purchases made through links in this post.

 Reverse osmosis (RO) is generally considered one of the most effective ways to filter out microplastics, since it pushes water through a semi-permeable membrane, with a pore size of 0.0001 micrometers.
 RO filter systems, however, can be expensive & generally require installation.

-Many traditional carbon based pitcher filters have a pore size of around 1 micron, which may remove some larger plastic particles – but for a more effective removal of smaller plastic particles, consider a more complex multi stage pitcher such as the Epic Pure or Clearly Filtered pitchers below.
+Many traditional carbon based pitcher filters have a pore size of around 1 micron, which may remove some larger plastic particles – but for a more effective removal of smaller plastic particles, consider a more complex multi stage filter.
+Another alternative, (featured below) is a water distiller.

-Here are 7 of the best water filters for microplastics to help you choose a filter that suits your needs & budget.
+Here are a range of the best water filters for microplastics to help you choose a filter that suits your needs & budget.
 Filters range from traditional pitchers & reverse osmosis systems to powerful gravity fed filters & personal water bottle filters for everyday use.

-The pitcher’s multi stage filtration also tackles 200+ other contaminants & offers a hefty 150 gallon filter life.
+In fact, the pitcher’s multi stage filtration claims to tackle over 200 contaminants & offers a hefty 150 gallon filter life.
 Made from BPA free plastic.

 Lifestraw produce the award-winning ‘straw filter‘, a personal water filter for treating unsafe water outdoors.
 Their glass pitcher uses the same filter technology & protects against bacteria, parasites, microplastics & a variety of chemicals.